-Project Duration: (Q1 & 2) The project period will be January 1, 2020 to December 31, 2020.
+Project Duration: (Q1 & 2) The project period will be January 1, 2023 to December 31, 2023.
 If you anticipate an abbreviated project period (such as 6 months) or are a continuation grant which has been extended, you can adjust the start and/or end dates accordingly.
 Enter the anticipated project duration dates using the month/day/year method.
+NOTE: Grant award periods for continuation projects may differ.
+Call DCJ staff if you have questions.